Hypnosis: An Introduction and A lot of Information – Moose and Doc

 (i) The Conscious Mind

-What I am essentially interested in examining here is the use of hypnosis for good, or you could say for positive change or for healing (both psychologically and physically) or to help with personal development issues.
+What I am essentially interested in examining here is the use of hypnosis for good; or positive, change.
+Also, hypnosis for healing; (both psychologically and physically) or to help with personal development issues.

-In order to explain the process of hypnosis, it is necessary to take a brief look at the idea of the conscious and unconscious mind.
+To explain the process of hypnosis it is necessary to look at the ideas of the conscious and unconscious mind.

-The concepts of the ‘conscious’ and ‘unconscious’ areas of mind are simply different faculties or functions of mind in general.
+The concepts of the ‘conscious’ and ‘unconscious’ areas of mind are simply different functions of mind in general.

-The conscious mind communicates to both ourselves and the outside world through what we say, images, writing, actions and thought.
+The conscious mind communicates to our selves and the outside world through what we say, images, writing, actions and thought.

 We are always aware of what is going on in the conscious mind.